 2) The AKG C214 is a large-diaphragm FET condenser mic.
 The C214 notably features a -20 dB pad and high-pass filter, which cuts bass at six dB per octave past 160 Hz, allowing the mic to handle 156 dB SPL when engaged.
 This lends a great deal of versatility to the device.

 Is Shure SM7B better than a high-quality USB mic?

 Yes, the technology behind the dynamic mic is much better developed, and it just handles sound better.
-Shure SM7B will easily beat any premium USB mic.
+Our Shure SM7B review confirms that it will easily beat any premium USB mic.

 Actually, the vast majority of microphones in the world are dynamic microphones.
 All the cell phones and headset use dynamic mics.
 They are also used by most of the stage performers due to their robustness and sound capabilities.